 Consultative Nutritional Services are direct and indirect services that assist unpaid caregivers and/or paid support staff in carrying out participant treatment/service plan, and that are not covered by the Medicaid State Plan, and are necessary to improve or sustain the participant's health status and improve the participant's independence and inclusion in their community.
 The service may include assessment, the development of a home treatment/service plan, training and technical assistance to carry out the plan and monitoring of the participant and the provider in the implementation of the plan.
+Direct Consultative Nutritional Services may be provided using remote technology in accordance with ODP policy.
+More information about requirements for services provided using remote technology is located in the Additional Needed Information Section of the Main Module.
 This service may be delivered in the participant's home or in the community as described in the service plan.
 This service requires a recommendation by a physician.